turingschool/backend-curriculum-site/module4/lessons/fetch_refresher.md

 <p data-height="348" data-theme-id="0" data-slug-hash="aEvBvz" data-default-tab="js,result" data-user="kat3kasper" data-embed-version="2" data-pen-title="Fetch Error Handling" class="codepen">See the Pen <a href="https://codepen.io/kat3kasper/pen/aEvBvz/">Fetch Error Handling</a> by Katelyn Kasperowicz (<a href="https://codepen.io/kat3kasper">@kat3kasper</a>) on <a href="https://codepen.io">CodePen</a>.</p>
 <script async src="https://production-assets.codepen.io/assets/embed/ei.js"></script>

 The promise returned from `fetch()` will only reject on network failure or if anything prevented the request from completing.
-This means it won't reject on a response of 404 or 500 from the server but will return an `ok` status set to false.
+This means it won't reject on a response of 404 or 500 from the server but will return a `status.ok` status set to false.

 To handle responses that do not return a successful status, we can create a response handler.
 If the response is `ok` we continue processing the data as we did above.
 If it is not we use `Promise.reject` to trigger our catch handler and pass it an error object with the `status`, `statusCode` and any addition json information we get from the server.